The software product development industry is growing year over year. In fact, according to a report published by Gartner in late...

 The Freemium model is one of the most successful models available for users and developers.
 It provides users with standard functionality free of charge and then offers users access to premium features at an additional cost.
 Often, the Freemium model includes several tiers of paid plans.
 Such a model brings advantages for both the customer and the SaaS company.

 The subscription model is similar to Freemium.
 However, the main difference between them is that the subscription model doesn’t feature a free plan.
 It features one paid plan, which unlocks all the app features for a given period of time.
-The best example of a subscription model most people are accustomed to are B2C apps like Netflix or Amazon Prime.
+The best example of a subscription model most people are accustomed to is B2C apps like Netflix or Amazon Prime.
 You pay every month, and all the videos on the platform become available.

 The subscription model is also one of the main reasons why businesses decide to build SaaS apps.
 In fact, it’s not an overstatement that the Software as a Service industry is going through a real revolution.